Aapzu/google-calendar-telegram-bot/README.md

 This bot can interact with Google Calendar API, allowing you to easily add/manage events.

+This is currently up and running and you may use it: https://telegram.me/google_calendar_bot

+English support with more features coming soon!

 ## Interaction ##

 You can just add an event to your default calendar by sending a message to the bot following these rules (only spanish for now):